Taking Kids Hiking on Colorado Trails

 What to bring to a Hike

 Hiking in Colorado without kids is a piece of cake right?
 Lace up your boots, grab a few snacks in your backpack and off you go - just you and the trail!
 Hiking for families involves quite a bit more equipment and preparation.
-Sometimes trying to figure out what to bring on a hike and where to go along with all their snacks (and diapers) feels like climbing a 14er.

 Every part of your life got re-wired by this little person, and hiking is no different.
 If you want to succeed, you’ve got to be prepared.